 And that brings up another point that needs to be brought to the fore and that is an evaluation of what will be gained in the short run.
-And this analysis needs to be more than just a superficial examination of the economics using traditional models but one that takes into account the environmental services provided by a wilderness place to mankind and the wildlife that depend on it, those intangible and aesthetic values that money cannot buy but are nonetheless priceless.
+And this analysis needs to be more than just a lost in the long term versus what will be superficial examination of the economics using traditional models but one that takes into account the environmental services provided by a wilderness place to mankind and the wildlife that depend on it, those intangible aesthetic values that money cannot buy but are nonetheless priceless.
 My impression is that there are models that do just this.

-The Arctic Refuge is regarded as a sacred place by many as well as the Gwitchin who self identify as caribou people and depend on caribou for desires have been ignored but need to be brought to the fore in any assessment of impacts to the land, wildlife and people.
+The Arctic Refuge is regarded as a sacred place by many as well as the Gwitchin who self identify as caribou people and depend on caribou for their survival both physically and psychologically.
+Their concerns and desires have been ignored but need to be brought to the fore in any assessment of impacts to the land, wildlife and people.